-Bile Acid Test – this will help to determine whether the liver is functioning as it should.
+Bile Acid Test – This will help to determine whether the liver is functioning as it should.

-Cardiac Evaluation – this evaluation screens for a list of eye issues, such as Progressive Retinal Atrophy and Cataracts.
+Cardiac Evaluation – This evaluation screens for a list of eye issues, such as Progressive Retinal Atrophy and Cataracts.

 The Irish Wolfhound National Breed Club suggest that, in addition to the Cardiac evaluation described above, he should be tested for the following:

-Ophthalmologist Evaluation – this evaluation screens for a list of eye issues, such as Cataracts and Progressive Retinal Atrophy.
+Ophthalmologist Evaluation – This evaluation screens for a list of eye issues, such as Cataracts and Progressive Retinal Atrophy.

 Overall, the Scottish Deerhound enjoys a healthy lifespan, considering his large size, of 8 to 11 years whereas the Irish Wolfhound enjoys a shorter lifespan of 6 to 8 years.
-Whilst the lifespan of the Irish Wolfhound may seem short, it is an average lifespan of a dog his size.
+While the lifespan of the Irish Wolfhound may seem short, it is an average lifespan of a dog his size.
 Overall, they are both generally healthy dogs, but the Scottish Deerhound is predisposed to the least amount of health issues when compared with the Irish Wolfhound.

-Whilst they do not ‘blow their coat’ in shedding season, you should still expect to find wiry hairs on your sofa and clothes.
+While they do not ‘blow their coat’ in shedding season, you should still expect to find wiry hairs on your sofa and clothes.
 Both breeds are great when it comes to being a little lower maintenance in the grooming category, making them easier to groom overall.

 The cost of a Scottish Deerhound puppy from a reputable breeder will start at around $1,000, whereas the cost of an Irish Wolfhound is slightly more costly and prices will begin from around $1,500.
 They are both rare pups, and the Scottish Deerhound will have, on average, 4 to 8 puppies in a litter whereas the Irish Wolfhound will only have 3 to 4 puppies, and these factors are reflected in the higher than average puppy price.

 The Irish Wolfhound Club of America list dedicated rescue centers state by state if you wish to adopt an Irish Wolfhound.
-Whilst the Scottish Deerhound Club of America does not list rescue centers, it does list contact details of nominated people who could point you in the right direction if you wish to adopt an Scottish Deerhound.
+Whilst the Scottish Deerhound Club of America does not list rescue centers, it does list the contact details of nominated people who could point you in the right direction if you wish to adopt a Scottish Deerhound.